A tech pack has different names, such as technical specification, specification pack, spec pack, BOM (bill of materials), or GWS (garment worksheet).

 Tech Packs are the backbone of every fashion product, as it is the ultimate visual combination of drawings, mood boards, and design ideas.
 Sometimes it’s tough to explain your concepts regarding tailoring, fabrics, and colors to suppliers, other designers, or major brands.
 To produce fitted samples, the manufacturers, in particular, need to know every little detail about your clothing product.

-Let’s show you how to create an Apparel Tech Pack.
+Let’s show you how you can create your Clothing Tech Pack.

 1. Tech Pack Dimension and Layout